Continue reading...

 ©CherylRamalho/Shutterstock.com

-Although a very remnant population of Asiatic lions survives in India’s Gir National Park, most wild lions live entirely in sub-Saharan Africa.
+Although a remnant population of Asiatic lions survives in India’s Gir National Park, most wild lions live entirely in sub-Saharan Africa.
 These African lions occupy all kinds of habitats, from dense thickets and open grasslands to arid woodlands.
-As carnivorous, apex predators, lions typically target prey like wildebeests, buffalo, and zebra.
-However, a lion won’t turn down the occasional warthog or impala if the opportunity arises.
+As carnivorous, apex predators , lions typically target prey like wildebeests, buffalo, and zebra.
+Their social nature allows them to hunt in groups, which means they are able to take down animals much larger than themselves.
+Of course, a lion won’t turn down the occasional warthog or impala when the opportunity arises.
 By regulating herbivore populations, lions play a vital role in maintaining a healthy and balanced ecosystem.

 ©Howard Darby/Shutterstock.com

-A lion pride includes both male and female lions, numbering from two to 40 members.
-While the male lions may lead the pride, the female lionesses make up the true heart of the group.
-These formidable felines are the ultimate working mothers, caring for their young cubs and hunting for the group.
-Male lions, on the other hand, mainly serve as large bodyguards to protect the pride and its territory.
+A lion pride includes both male and female lions, numbering from 2-40 members.
+While a male lion may lead the pride, the lionesses make up the true heart of the group.
+These formidable felines are the ultimate working mothers, caring for the young cubs and hunting for the group.
+Male lions serve as bodyguards to protect the pride and its territory.

 Lion cubs are not considered fully mature until they are three to four years old.